-If you are researching policies that support resilience and social-ecological transformations to sustainability, UNRISD would like to hear from you.
-We are organizing a session on “The Transformation we want: Towards a global policy environment for resilient futures” at the Resilience 2017 conference
+UNRISD is pleased to announce that it will be hosting a session on “The Transformation we want: Towards a global policy environment for resilient futures” at the Resilience 2017 conference

-, taking place in Stockholm, Sweden on 21-23 August 2017 and are seeking abstracts on policy reforms and innovations which will produce environmentally sustainable and socially just solutions.
+, taking place in Stockholm, Sweden on 21-23 August 2017.
+A successful call for abstracts has yielded a number of high quality submissions on policy reforms and innovations which will produce environmentally sustainable and socially just solutions.

 About the UNRISD session